18 Jul Treating Colds and Flu During Pregnancy

 In general, if the symptoms of a cold – fever, cough, runny nose and generally feeling unwell – don’t settle after a few days, visit your doctor.

 Influenza, commonly called ‘the flu’, is a different condition from the common cold.
-It is a very contagious viral infection than can be extremely serious, particularly for pregnant women.
+It is a very contagious viral infection that can be extremely serious, particularly for pregnant women.

 Influenza presents with high fever and episodes of shivering, along with a cough, sore throat and runny nose.
 Aches in the muscles and joints are commonly felt, along with headaches and overwhelming tiredness.